 - training and serving as a peer mediator or conflict coach with the Conflict Resolution in College (CRC) Peer Mediation and Conflict Coaching program;

-- training and serving as a victim-offender mediator with the Juvenile or Adult Victim-Offender Mediation program;
+- training and serving as a victim-offender mediator with the Juvenile or Adult Victim-Offender Dialogue program;

 - training and serving as a facilitator or room monitor with the Juvenile Victim-Impact Panel program,